verbb/hyper/docs/feature-tour/link-types.md

 ## Phone
 Allows users to enter a phone number.
 This will be prefixed automatically with `tel:`.

+## Product
+Allows users to select a [Commerce Product](https://plugins.craftcms.com/commerce) element to link to.

+## Shopify Product
+Allows users to select a [Shopify Product](https://plugins.craftcms.com/shopify) element to link to.

 ## Site
 Allows users to select a Site to link to.